khudgins/documentation/automation/deployment_configuration/tier.rst

 #. **Backup Frequency**

-   This configuration option specifies the frequency with which enStratus calls the agent script called /enstratus/bin/backupService.
+   This configuration option specifies the frequency with which Enstratius calls the agent script called /enstratus/bin/backupService.
 The function of this script is to call a user-configured script called /mnt/services/$serviceID/bin/enstratus-backupDataSource.
-If this script exists, enStratus will execute it and place the resulting file into cloud storage.
+If this script exists, Enstratius will execute it and place the resulting file into cloud storage.
 If not, this is a nonoperational event.

 #. **Service Password**